 Gevers was appointed group leader in 2010.
 His recent research efforts include the characterization of the microbial imbalance associated with diseases such as Crohn’s disease, type 1 diabetes, and colorectal cancer, and treatment of infectious diseases such as recurrent Clostridium difficile infection.

-Gevers received his Ph.D. in biochemistry from Ghent University, Belgium, in 2002 and has completed postdoctoral training at Ghent and at MIT in bioinformatics, comparative and evolutionary genome analysis, and microbial ecology.
+Gevers received his Ph.D. in biochemistry from Ghent University, Belgium in 2002 and completed postdoctoral training at Ghent and at MIT in bioinformatics, comparative and evolutionary genome analysis, and microbial ecology.

 Gevers D et al. The treatment-naïve microbiome in new-onset Crohn’s disease.
 Cell Host & Microbe.
 March 2014. doi: 10.1016/j.chom.2014.02.005

 Huttenhower C, Gevers D, et al. Structure, function and diversity of the healthy human microbiome.
 Nature.
 November 2011. doi:10.1038/nature11234

 Gevers D et al. Re-evaluating prokaryotic species.
 Nature Reviews Microbiology.
 Sept.
 2005. doi: 10.1038/nrmicro1236